vruusmann/blog/_posts/2022-05-06-sklearn_prediction_postprocessing.md

 The input to the `apply_transformer` is a column vector for decision tree models, and a 2-D Numpy array for decision tree ensemble models.

-Scikit-Learn framework identifies decision tree nodes by 1-based integer index, which can be encoded into PMML documents using the generic entity identifiers mechanism.
+Scikit-Learn identifies decision tree nodes by 1-based integer index, which can be encoded into PMML documents using the generic entity identifiers mechanism.

 By default, the `sklearn2pmml` package does not collect and encode node identifiers, because that would prevent it from compacting and flattening the tree data structure.
 The default behaviour is suppressed by deactivating `compact` and `flat` conversion options, and activating the `winner_id` conversion option.
 The `numeric` conversion option controls the encoding of categorical splits, and can toggled freely.